- Step 1: Installing Coveo for ServiceNow

 Configuring Coveo Machine Learning Models

-An ART model uses Intelligent Term Detection (ITD) to automatically refine queries with additional contextual information (e.g., important keywords from a large textual case description).
-It also ensures that items deemed highly relevant are included in the query result set and have a fairly high ranking score value, even if those items do not actually match the original query.
+ART models use Intelligent Term Detection (ITD) to automatically refine queries with additional contextual information (e.g., important keywords from a large textual case description).
+They also ensure that items which are deemed highly relevant are included in the query result set and have a fairly high ranking score value, even if those items don’t actually match the original query.

-A Query Suggestions model provides a list of relevant query completion suggestions as the end user is typing in a search box.
-It can also make the search-as-you-type feature more powerful and reliable.
+QS models provide a list of relevant query completion suggestions as the end user is typing in a search box.
+They can also make the search-as-you-type feature more powerful and reliable.

-- You may want to learn how to generate usage analytics reports to help you identify possible content gaps, discover how your Coveo for ServiceNow components are being used by your customers and support agents, etc. (see Usage Analytics Reports)
+You may want to learn how to generate usage analytics reports to help you identify possible content gaps, discover how your Coveo for ServiceNow widgets are being used by your customers and support agents, etc. (see Usage Analytics Reports).